 Yet heartening are the calls to protect the rights of religious minorities and to educate others.
 In September 2010, Rosh Hashanah, the Jewish New Year and the feast Eid al-Fitr, concluding for Muslims the holy month of Ramadan, converged the day before the ninth anniversary of the September 11th terrorist attacks.
 Rabbi Mark Schneier and Imam Shamsi Ali drew from the connection a call to action for a nation that was wracked by vitriolic commentary about the proposed building of Park51, a Muslim community center in Lower Manhattan (dubbed by opponents as the “Ground Zero Mosque”).
 In the Washington Post’s “On Faith” blog, Schneier and Ali wrote: “If we can rise to the occasion at this fraught moment, our two communities can play a significant role in stopping the disturbing spread of bigotry and intolerance in this country.”

-Hate-crimes against African Americans, fueled by racial stereotypes, have cast the longest shadow—from the overt brutality of slavery to the many forms of discrimination, prejudice, and racism that persist in American society today.
+Hate crimes against African Americans, fueled by racial stereotypes, have cast the longest shadow—from the overt brutality of slavery to the many forms of discrimination, prejudice, and racism that persist in American society today.
 The focus of anti-black prejudice has clearly been race, not religion, for most blacks came to share the dominant religion, at least until the resurgence of African-American Islam in the 1930s.
 However the term “Black Muslim” coined in the 1960s engendered a powerful image that combined two largely negative stereotypes in one.

 The Black Muslim movement had its own negative image of whites.
 The “white devil” was seen to be a weak and deviant species, genetically degenerate, while the original man, the first to walk the earth, was black.
 In the last decades of the 20th century, the use of strong anti-Semitic language by some leaders within the Nation of Islam fueled a bitter war of words between African-American and Jewish leaders, both sides enraged and hurt by the barbs of the other.
 Yet it 2011, Laila Mohammed, daughter of the late Imam Warith Deen Mohammed, joined several other Muslim leaders who visited Nazi concentration camps in issuing a statement condemning attempts to deny the Holocaust and vowing to fight injustice.

-Muslims have felt especially vulnerable to stereotypes that so readily pair the word “Muslim” with “fundamentalist,” “terrorist” or “holy war.”
+Muslims are especially vulnerable to stereotypes that so readily pair the word “Muslim” with “fundamentalist,” “terrorist” or “holy war.”
 As Mary Lahaj, a third generation Muslim American, put it, “Muslims are stereotyped as terrorists, fanatics.
 These kind of labels, I would say, dehumanize us.
 This means that you literally don’t look at the Muslim as another human being.”

 In 1994, when a Muslim woman in Gaithersburg, Maryland found her car marked with a swastika, an official from the Arab-American Anti-Discrimination Committee explained to a reporter from the Washington Post that “underneath hate crimes lies a whole culture of prejudice.”
 In his view, the way to combat hate crimes was to get involved in the community, for people are less likely to fear or hate the familiar.
-However, the Muslim woman was not so sure about this analysis.
+However, the Muslim woman did not agree with this analysis.
 She had indeed gotten involved in the community and in the school, and had worked to get Ramadan recognized as a school holiday for Muslim children.
 Was she the target of attack because she hadn’t gotten involved, or because she had?

 After the 1995 bombing of the Federal Building in Oklahoma City, the Council on American Islamic Relations compiled a record of more than two hundred incidents in which Muslim families and centers experienced harassment because of the mistaken assumption, broadcast only for a few minutes, that the bombing was linked to “Middle-Eastern-looking” men.
-In point of fact, there were Muslim firemen involved in the rescue efforts, Muslim doctors working in the city’s emergency rooms, and Muslim organizations donating money and time to the relief effort.
+In point of fact, while the perpetrators of the attack were not Muslim, there were Muslim firemen involved in the rescue efforts, Muslim doctors working in the city’s emergency rooms, and Muslim organizations donating money and time to the relief effort.
 Similarly, Navinderdeep Nijher, a surgeon, recounts his experience as a Sikh wearing a turban in New York City after the September 11th attacks.
 Despite being a first responder to Ground Zero just hours after the planes hit the World Trade Center, Nijher recounts several instances of heckling as he and his roommate made their way home.
 As filmmaker Valarie Kaur documents in Divided We Fall: Americans in the Aftermath, Sikhs and Muslims across the city and around the nation experienced an increased number of attacks, including several murders, in the days, weeks, and years after September 11th, 2001.

 Ignorance is certainly part of prejudice, as social psychologists affirm.
 Lata Venkataraman, a Hindu of Boston, explains: “People have a prejudged opinion about the other culture.
 Just seeing you, they already know who you are.
 Even though they never want to take the time to really know who you are.”
 Scholar Paul Rutledge’s research on the Vietnamese community in Oklahoma City involved recording the comments of neighbors of one of the city’s Vietnamese temples.
 Both their lack of knowledge and their negativity are clear.
 An older man admitted, “People here have given them lots of trouble.
 We don’t like them practicing that funny religion.”
 The mother of two elementary school children said, “The kids went down there a couple of times until I knew they were worshipping those statues.
 I don’t want my kids around that stuff.”